hadjShell/Hadjshell-blog/hadjshell-blog/content/about.md

 📝 Favourite quotes: _"Mind and Hand"_

-😍 Reading, Travelling, Weightlift, Basketball, Music
+😍 Reading, Travelling, Weightlifting, Basketball, Music

 ---

-#### This is a site where I share my learning journey & my insight on tech and life.
+_This is the site where I share my learning journey & my insight on tech and life._

-_Welcome to my website and let's get in touch!_